Novosibirsk State University: Distributed education

 In September 2015, NSU announced its first courses delivered on the Coursera platform.
 Since January 2016, 12 courses have been offered on Coursera, and on the Russian distributed learning platform, Lectorium.

 Research internships

 The main feature such research internships are their interdisciplinary approach.
 Specialists in biology, physics, mathematics, geology, archaeology, and chemistry work with one another in the 35 research institutes of the Siberian Branch of the Russian Academy of Sciences.

 Siberian Summer School

 Beginning in 2017, the Siberian Summer School held at NSU each July includes courses on the Chemistry of Future Materials, Big Data Analytics and the philosophical and historical aspects of East-West relationships.
 All Summer School courses are taught in English.

-Russian Language Courses
+Russian language courses

 Novosibirsk State University offers courses for students matriculating with various levels of Russian language competence.

 Education for disabled persons

 Novosibirsk State University is one of Russian universities which has established an educational programmes for disabled students.